List of Mississippi River floods

 The Mississippi River and its tributaries have flooded on numerous occasions.
 This is a list of major floods.

 Flood of March 1543

 Hernando de Soto's party was passing through a village at the confluence of the Mississippi River and Arkansas River on March 18.
 The ensuing flood only allowed passage by canoe and inundated fields surrounding the town.

-The flooding reportedly lasted for 40 days.
+The flooding according to Garcilaso de la Vega lasted for 80 days with the crest on the 40th day.

+1684 Flood

+The French explorer, La Salle, recorded a Mississippi River flood in 1684.

 Flood of 1734–35

 From December to June the City of New Orleans was inundated.

 Flood of 1788

 In July, severe flooding of the Mississippi River resulted from a hurricane landfall.

 Flood of 1809

 All of the lower Mississippi River was inundated by flooding.

 Flood of 1825

 The flood of 1825 is the last known inundation of New Orleans due to spring flooding.

 Great Flood of 1844

 The largest flood ever recorded on the Missouri River and Upper Mississippi River in terms of discharge.
 This flood was particularly devastating since the region had few if any levees at the time.
 Among the hardest hit were the Wyandot who lost 100 people in the diseases that occurred after the flood.
 The flood also is the highest recorded for the Mississippi River at St. Louis.
 After the flood, Congress in 1849 passed the Swamp Act providing land grants to build stronger levees.